Sutton Hoo: Basil Brown and Charles Phillips: 1938–1939

 In 1910, a mansion, Tranmer House, was built a short distance from the mounds.
 In 1926 the Tranmer estate was purchased by Colonel Frank Pretty, a retired military officer who had recently married.
 In 1934, Pretty died, leaving a widow, Edith Pretty, and young son, Robert Dempster Pretty.
 Following her bereavement, Edith became interested in Spiritualism, a popular religious movement that purported to enable the living to communicate with the dead.

 In 1937, Pretty decided to organise an excavation of the mounds.
 Through the Ipswich Museum, she obtained the services of Basil Brown, a self-taught Suffolk archaeologist who had taken up full-time investigations of Roman sites for the museum.
 In June 1938, Pretty took him to the site, offered him accommodation and a wage of 30 shillings a week, and suggested that he start digging at Mound 1.

 Because it had been disturbed by earlier grave diggers, Brown, in consultation with the Ipswich Museum, decided instead to open three smaller mounds (2, 3 and 4).
 These only revealed fragmented artefacts, as the mounds had been robbed of valuable items.
 In Mound 2 he found iron ship-rivets and a disturbed chamber burial that contained unusual fragments of metal and glass artefacts.
 At first, it was undecided as to whether they were Early Anglo-Saxon or Viking objects.
 The Ipswich Museum then became involved with the excavations; the finds became part of the museum's collection.

 In May 1939, Brown began work on Mound 1, helped by Pretty's gardener John (Jack) Jacobs, her gamekeeper William Spooner, and another estate worker Bert Fuller.
 (Jacobs lived with his wife and their three children at Sutton Hoo House.)
 They drove a trench from the east end and on the third day discovered an iron rivet which Brown identified as a ship's rivet.
-(Note: John Jacobs described what he and Basil Brown found in a short recorded commentary which can be heard on the aural history earpieces at Sutton Hoo National Trust Exhibition Hall.)
+(Note: John Jacobs described what he and Basil Brown found in a short recorded commentary which can be heard on the oral history earpieces at Sutton Hoo National Trust Exhibition Hall.)
 Within hours others were found still in position.
 The colossal size of the find became apparent.
 After several weeks of patiently removing earth from the ship's hull, they reached the burial chamber.